• Skip to main content

 Superintendent

-The Lynd Public School’s main office is in Lynd, Minnesota.
-The school district has an approximate enrollment of 188 pre-kindergarten through grade eight students.
+The Byron Public Schools’ main office is located in Byron, Minnesota.
+The school district has an approximate enrollment of 2,374 pre-kindergarten through grade twelve students.

-SALARY/CONTRACT: A compensation package in the range of $55,000-$70,000 will be negotiated commensurate with experience and qualifications.
+SALARY/CONTRACT: The current superintendent’s base salary for the 2020-2021 school year is $152,200.
+The final salary will be negotiated commensurate with experience and qualifications.
 The contract length is negotiable as provided in Minnesota statute.

-APPLICATION PROCEDURE: MSBA uses an online application process.
+MSBA uses an online application process.
 Applicants begin the application process at https://mnmsba.myrevelus.com/.
-To be considered for this position, an applicant’s completed file must be received by the MSBA office by 11:59 p.m. on February 8, 2021, and must include the completed online application and the following uploaded documents: a cover letter indicating a desire to be a candidate for the “Lynd Public School Superintendent;” legal proof or other evidence (i.e. certificate/license) showing the candidate’s qualification to be a superintendent in the state of Minnesota; and a set of up-to-date credentials, which includes a current resume, at least three letters of recommendation, and a copy of the candidate’s official transcript(s) (upon hire, originals must be submitted to the school district).
+To be considered for this position, an applicant’s completed file must be received by the MSBA office by 11:59 p.m. on April 12, 2021, and must include the completed online application and the following uploaded documents: a cover letter indicating a desire to be a candidate for the “Byron Public Schools Superintendent;” legal proof or other evidence (i.e. certificate/license) showing the candidate’s qualification to be a superintendent in the state of Minnesota; and a set of up-to-date credentials, which includes a current resume, at least three letters of recommendation, and a copy of the candidate’s transcript(s) (upon hire, official transcripts must be submitted to the school district).

 The Minnesota School Boards Association is an equal opportunity search agency.